 8. Hybrid online & in-person program subscriptions

-Subscription-based hybrid programs offer a flexible and engaging approach to learning, combining the convenience of digital access with the personal interaction and accountability of face-to-face gatherings and learning opportunities.
+Subscription-based hybrid programs offer a flexible and engaging learning experience, which combines the convenience of digital access with the personal interaction and accountability that face-to-face gatherings offer.

 Typically, subscribers can access various educational materials, including video lessons, live online sessions, resource libraries, and online discussions, while periodically participating in in-person workshops or classes that enhance their experience through hands-on practice and direct engagement with instructors and peers.